PROJECTS

 Beginning his production career at the BBC in the early 80s Gary went on to work at C4 Television as a senior production assistant.
 Having spent most of the 1990s working on the other side of the camera as an actor and model, he also has some twenty-plus years of experience as a writer of novels and short stories.
 Gary is also the writer of the highly regarded sports biography 'The Stolen Title'.

-Bringing all these elements together Gary incorporated Large Art Productions in 2016.
-He is the writer of the WWII drama/ love story 'The General's Affair', and the historical Irish drama 'Defiant'.
+Bringing all these elements together Gary incorporated Large Art Productions with a view to developing film, theatre, and television productions.
+He is the writer of the WWII drama/ love story 'A Question of Duty', and the historical Irish drama 'The University of Revolution '.
 Gary has recently completed the screenplay for a new project, 'Lapanka' (the Polish term for the 'rounding up' of civilians), a love story set in a slave labour camp in the Nazi controlled Germany of 1942.
-Gary is currently writing a stage play, 'Ike and Albert', based on the relationship between General Eisenhower and Albert Phillips, the British army sergeant assigned to his top secret train that was used as a 'mobile war room' for the duration of WW2.
+Gary is currently developing the stage play 'A Question of Duty', based on the feature film screenplay of the same name, focusing on the interplay of relationships between General Eisenhower, his driver Kay Summersby, and Albert Phillips, the British army sergeant assigned to his top secret train that was used as a 'mobile war room' for the duration of WW2.